 CCS is supported by European and domestic EVs (except Tesla):

-Finally, the Tesla Supercharger is only supported by Tesla model S, X and 3 cars:
+Finally, the Tesla Supercharger is only supported by Tesla model S, X, 3 and Y cars:

-Regardless of which Fast Charging standard your car can support, you must make sure your car is equipped with Fast Charging as it often an extra cost option.
+Regardless of which Fast Charging standard your car can support, you must make sure your car is equipped with Fast Charging as it sometimes an extra cost option.

 Use PlugShare with a High Power Station filter to find DC Fast Chargers.